 While there is no clearly defined legal restriction on the offer conditions for a PE-backed takeover offer under Vietnamese law, offers will regularly contain conditions that ascertain the equal rights and access of all target shareholders, define the shareholders’ rights to sell their shares, and contain regulations, which are mandatory under Vietnamese law.
 Regulatory approval and MAC clauses also play an important role in this context.

 Vietnamese enterprise law does not define any squeeze-out rights of majority shareholders, which would enable them to take control of all the shares in the company against the minority shareholders’ will.
 However, contrary to the absence of such squeeze-out rights, the PE buyer does have a statutory duty to purchase the remaining shares in the target under certain conditions: If a bidder acquires more than 80% of the target’s total shares, they will be obliged to buy all the remaining shares (of the same type) from other shareholders.
 This is subject to the request of these shareholders and must be executed at the same price as the bid within 30 days of the offer.

-Consequently, while still uncommon, also due to recently lifted foreign equity caps on public companies, the domestic PE environment has seen an increase in takeover offers in the last five years, although these are still relatively uncommon.
+Due to recently lifted foreign equity caps on public companies, however, the domestic PE environment has seen an increase in takeover offers in the last five years, although these are still relatively uncommon.